thiagovieiracom/yoios/README.md

 I’ll be adding more in the upcoming weeks/months, but feel free to download the template and play around with that.
 Please understand I’m not taking any requests at this point, I have a mouth to feed. :)

-##### If you want to contribute with this project, download the template and [tweet me](http://twitter.com/marcelomarfil) a link of your icons.
+##### If you want to contribute with this project, download the template, make a Pull Request or [tweet me](http://twitter.com/marcelomarfil) a link of your icons.
 With your permission, I can periodically include them here, with due credits, of course.

 ---